-Stripers like structure, be it a rock pile, ledge, bar or single big boulder.
+Stripers like structure, be it a rock pile, ledge, bar, or single big boulder.
 That’s no secret, of course, but you need to narrow it down somewhat to find the honey hole.
-Look for areas with strong current, as they serve as good places for stripers to ambush a critter that can’t fight the flow.
+Look for areas with strong current, as they serve as good places for stripers to ambush critters that can’t fight the flow.
 Depth is also important.
 While you may find big bass in five to ten feet of water in May and June, you’ll have to move deeper as the season progresses.
-The exception is the waters north of Boston, where cooler temperatures often keep the bigger fish feeding in shallow water through midsummer.
+The exception are the waters north of Boston, where cooler temperatures often keep the bigger fish feeding in shallow spots through midsummer.

 3. Slack Luster